olcf/olcf-user-docs/systems/crusher_quick_start_guide.rst

 .. note::

-    Make sure the ``craype-accel-amd-gfx90a`` module is loaded when using HIP.
+    Make sure the ``craype-accel-amd-gfx90a`` module is loaded when compiling HIP with the Cray compiler wrappers.

 +----------+-----------+-----------------------------------------------------------------------------------------------------------------------------------+
 | Vendor   | Compiler  | Compile/Link Flags, Header Files, and Libraries                                                                                   |